armenak/DataDefender/README.md

 Data Discovery
 ------------------
-To run DA in Data Discovery mode, pass '-d' to discover.
+To run the tool in Data Discovery mode, pass '-d' to discover.
 DA will perform an NLP scan of data in the database and return columns that have a match score greater than the value of probability_threshold specified in datadiscovery.properties file.
 When -r is provided a sample requirements file (which can be modified and used the anonymizer stage) will be created based on the columns discovered by the DA.

-    java -jar DataDefender.jar discover -d --data <db.properties> --data-discovery <datadiscovery.properties> [-r -R <requirement_output_file>]
+    java -jar DataDefender.jar database-discovery -d --data <db.properties> --data-discovery <datadiscovery.properties> [-r -R <requirement_output_file>]

 Where:
     <db.properties>            - Path and file name of the file containing database connection properties